-Reality: a kindly, 30-something dermatologist hovering a dermatoscope—it looks like a smaller black Clarisonic—over every spot, chuckling at my obsessive knowledge of derma-terminology (“Are you sure this isn’t a squamous cell carcinoma?!” “…Yes.”).
+Reality: a kind, thirtysomething dermatologist hovering a dermatoscope—which looks like a smaller black Clarisonic—over every spot, chuckling at my obsessive knowledge of derma-terminology. (“Are you sure this isn’t a squamous cell carcinoma?!” “…Yes.”)

 He ignores me as I list every sunburn I’ve ever had in order of severity, scanning and twisting and lifting me limb by limb.
 He trails over the spots that killed my teenage self-esteem, searching for the signs of a disease that kills an estimated 100,000 people per year.

 “You’ve had this one since you were born, haven’t you?"

 “Mhm,” I mumble, suddenly very aware of my hideous underwear.

 After he’s surveyed every square inch of me, he lowers himself in his desk chair and opens a drawer.

 I exhale.
 He hands me a little card with those horrifying Google Image-y pictures of skin lesions and the ABCDE’s of melanoma: